Gerhard Milletich: Involvement as a soccer official

 In 1993 Milletich became chairman of SC-ESV Parndorf, he held this position for 27 years until 2020.
 During this time, Milletich succeeded, among other things, the promotion to the Austrian Regionalliga East and subsequently twice to the Erste Liga, in which the club played a total of 3 seasons (2006/2007, 2007/2008, 2013/2014).

 In 2012, Milletich became president of the Burgenland Football Association in addition to his chairmanship at SC/ESV Parndorf.

 In September 2021, Milletich prevailed over his opponent, businessman Roland Schmid, in a tight vote in the ÖFB Election Committee for the office of ÖFB president in the 2nd round of voting with 7 to 3 votes, after there was a 5 to 5 stalemate in the 1st round.

 On 17 October 2021, he was finally elected by the Ordinary Federal General Assembly of the ÖFB as its president for 4 years.
+He resigned from this office in January 2023.
+In the run-up to his resignation, allegations of corruption had been made.